 If your employer offers a percentage of earnings as a pension plan, know that this will likely not be enough to live on in retirement.
 Plan to save on your own.

 What is 10% of your earnings?
 If it is greater than the amount you are contributing to your employer’s retirement plan, invest the difference in a personal retirement account.

-The types of retirement accounts differ world-wide.
-Your banking institution can advise you as to what pre-tax and post-tax retirement accounts are available.
-They will likely vary in returns and in risk, from a low-interest savings account to higher-risk, but higher-reward fund that invests in stocks and bonds.
+The types of retirement accounts differ worldwide.
+One retirement advice Perth expert states that your banking institution can advise you as to what pre-tax and post-tax retirement accounts are available, but an independent advisor will be able to advise on the best one to choose.
+They will likely vary in returns and in risk, from a low-interest savings account to a higher-risk, but higher-reward fund that invests in stocks and bonds.
 The rules of thumb are — diversify your portfolio, and as you age, shift your investment into less risky investment vehicles, as you’ll need the money sooner rather than later.

 Tip #3: Ask about Group Life Insurance